megalon/PeakCinema/README.md

 - Press `F3` to enable the cinema camera, and fly around
 - Press `F3` again to toggle player movement or camera movement
+- Hold `F3` for 3 seconds to reset the camera position
-- Press `Escape` to return the normal player camera
+- Press `Escape` to exit the cinema camera

 Movement:
 - `WASD`: Forward, Left, Back, Right